TechnicalPursuit/TIBET-Examples/pizza/README.md

 Note that:

 - **This template is fully-functional in terms of rendering.
-It renders the `pizza:sides` UI without requiring a single line of JavaScript source code.**
+It renders the `pizza:sides` UI without writing a single line of JavaScript source code.**

     Why does that matter?
 It makes it perfect for low-code drag-and-drop tooling.